cakephp/docs/en/models/retrieving-your-data.rst

 ``find('first', $params)``

-'first' will return one result, you'd use this for any use where you expect only one result.
+'first' will return one result, you'd use this for any case where you expect only one result.
 Below are a couple of simple (controller code) examples::

     <?php